Undergraduate Curriculum Council Bylaws

 C. Election/Appointment Process

 Faculty members of the UCC are elected by the faculty of the designated units.
-Should an elected member resign or be unable to serve, his or her replacement will be elected by the faculty of the appropriate division or college.
+Should an elected member resign or be unable to serve, a replacement will be elected by the faculty of the appropriate division or college.
 Elected members should have experience with curricular matters in the designated unit.
 The student member will be appointed by the Associated Students of Idaho State University (ASISU).
 Ex officio members are appointed by their units.

 D. Terms of Membership

 Faculty members are elected to serve on the UCC for a term of three years, with re-election for one consecutive three-year term allowed.
 Additional terms are permissible once the faculty member has been off the council for a minimum of one term.
 Exceptions can be made in the case of mid-term vacancies.
 Terms of office are based on the academic calendar and are staggered, with approximately one-third of the UCC membership being replaced each year.
 The term staggering is permanent, meaning that members filling mid-term vacancies serve for the remainder of that term, and must be reelected or replaced when the term expires.
 Election of new members must take place by the end of the spring semester preceding their terms in office.
 The student representative and ex officio members serve at the pleasure of those appointing them without restriction on their terms.

 E. Recall and Appeal